 I was told to sit and wait.
 I asked if I was getting a tour?
 They said yes.

 So, I sat an enjoyed my Arabic tea and cookies…

 My tour guide arrived, a half hour later.
 The guide was called from her home, to come to the mosque to give me a tour!
 She then ushered me along to get started!
 While I was the only one on her tour, I discovered I wasn’t the only one on a tour of the mosque.
-School trips were also there
+School trips were also on tour of the mosque.

 Before entering the mosque we removed our shoes.